How to Become a Digital Marketer

 Is Digital Marketing a Growing Field?

-Yes, digital marketing is one of the fastest growing fields in technology, with demand for digital marketing skills increasingly rapidly.
-In fact, according to Bullhorn, 71 percent of hiring managers struggled to find marketing professionals skilled enough to fill their job openings.
+Yes, digital marketing is one of the fastest growing fields in technology, with demand for digital marketing skills increasing rapidly.
+In fact, according to Bullhorn, 71 percent of Hiring Managers struggled to find marketing professionals skilled enough to fill their job openings.